-TOWIE star Lauren Goodger’s partner reportedly arrested over alleged assault
+Towie star Lauren Goodger’s partner reportedly arrested over alleged assault

-Charles Dury, 25, was arrested and taken into custody following an incident in Upminster on Thursday, according to The Sun.

-The partner of reality TV personality Lauren Goodger has reportedly been questioned by police over an alleged assault of the former The Only Way Is Essex star.
+The Only Way is Essex star Lauren Goodger’s partner has reportedly been questioned by police after an alleged assault at their child’s funeral.

+The reality TV star’s newborn daughter Lorena died in July after she was born with her umbilical cord knotted twice around her neck.

+As reported by The Sun, Goodger and boyfriend Charles Dury held a private funeral for Lorena on Wednesday (3 August).

-Charles Dury, 25, was arrested and taken into custody following an incident in Upminster in the early hours of Thursday, according to The Sun.
+However, in the early hours of Thursday (4 August) morning, Dury was reportedly arrested and taken into custody following an alleged incident in Upminster.

 Goodger, 35, was reportedly taken to hospital with facial injuries and later interviewed by police officers before being released on bail.